Minor in Art

 Learning Outcomes

-The Minor in Art program aims to develop a comprehensive skill set that enhances personal growth and professional opportunities.
-Students will deeply understand artistic principles and practices, preparing them for creative and professional endeavors.
+The Minor in Art program at FHSU is designed to cultivate a comprehensive skill set that supports both personal growth and professional advancement.
+Students gain a thorough understanding of artistic principles and practices, equipping them for success in creative and professional pursuits.

 Develop and Articulate a Coherent Project Plan

-Students will learn to create detailed and practical project plans, ensuring clarity and direction in their artistic endeavors.
-That skill is crucial for individual projects and collaborative work, allowing for better organization and execution.
+Students learn to create detailed, practical project plans that provide clarity and direction in their artistic work.
+This skill is essential for both individual and collaborative projects, promoting effective organization, communication, and execution.

 Demonstrate Technical Proficiency